A boy has the power to see people’s inner ghosts, but learns he might have another, much more dangerous gift as well.

 I shook my head.
 Don’t do it, Brianne.
 Don’t do it.

-Picking up my pace across the football field, blades of grass swooshing under me as I ran, the sound of my breathing getting heavier, I reached the other side before I knew it and made a b-line for the catwalk.
+Picking up my pace across the football field, blades of grass swooshing under me as I ran, my breathing getting heavier, I reached the other side before I knew it and made a b-line for the catwalk.
 But as I entered the narrow walkway with such great momentum, I tripped over what I could only guess was some thick branch or root from the surrounding brush.
 I fell and hit the ground hard, knocking my chin off the concrete.
 I winced.
 My chin burned and my knees throbbed.
 Rolling over on my back, crushing my knapsack, I realized that it had not been a root that I had tripped over, but a leg, outstretched and waiting for me.

 A leg belonging to Brent Comox.